 A bill or resolution may be referred to committee at any time before its passage.
-If an amendment is reported on the referral to any committee other than the Committee of the Whole, it must again be read the second time, considered in Committee of the Whole, read the third time and
+If an amendment is reported on the referral to any committee other than the Committee of the Whole, it must again be read the second time, considered in Committee of the Whole, read the third time and placed on final passage.
+If the referral is to the Committee of the Whole it must be placed at the head of General Orders, except when the referral is from the Consent Calendar under Rule 25.4.

-16.1 placed on final passage.
-If the referral is to the Committee of the Whole it must be placed at the 16.2 head of General Orders, except when the referral is from the Consent Calendar under Rule 25.4.
-16.3 33.
-MOTION TO AMEND BILL OR RESOLUTION 16.4 33.1 A motion to amend must be written if a member requests.
-It must identify the member 16.5 offering it.
-16.6 33.2 In drawing an amendment to a bill or resolution, reference must be made, first to the 16.7 number of the bill, then to the page, and then to the line or lines where language is to be stricken 16.8 or inserted.
-16.9 33.3 In filling blanks, the largest sum, the longest time and the greatest distance must be 16.10 first taken.
-16.11 33.4 The title to a bill may be amended by the Secretary at any time the bill is amended 16.12 by the Senate.
-16.13 33.5 An amendment is not in order to a bill on the Calendar or after third reading without 16.14 the unanimous consent of the Senate unless it fills a blank, amends the title, is proposed to the 16.15 chief author of the bill by the Revisor of Statutes to correct technical defects found by the Revisor 16.16 while engrossing earlier amendments to the bill, or is proposed to a bill on the Consent Calendar 16.17 before the bill is given its third reading.
-16.18 34.
-MOTION TO SUSPEND RULES 16.19 34.1 A rule may be suspended by a vote of at least two-thirds of the whole Senate.
-16.20 34.2 A motion to suspend the rules for the purpose of advancing a bill may be made only 16.21 under the order of business, "Motions and Resolutions".
-16.22 35.
-GERMANENESS 16.23 35.1 An amendment proposed to the Senate or to the Committee of the Whole that is not 16.24 germane is out of order.
-16.25 35.2 A non-germane amendment includes one that relates to a substantially different subject, 16.26 or is intended to accomplish a substantially different purpose, than that of the original bill to 16.27 which it is proposed.
-16.28 35.3 An amendment to insert a constitutional amendment is not germane to a bill that does 16.29 not already include a constitutional amendment.
-16.30 35.4 Whether an amendment is germane is to be decided by the President, who may put the 16.31 question to the body if the President chooses.
+33. MOTION TO AMEND BILL OR RESOLUTION

+- 33.1 A motion to amend must be written if a member requests.
+It must identify the member offering it. - 16.10 33.2 In drawing an amendment to a bill or resolution, reference must be made, first to the number of the bill, then to the page, and then to the line or lines where language is to be stricken or inserted. - 16.13 33.3 In filling blanks, the largest sum, the longest time and the greatest distance must be first taken. - 33.4 The title to a bill may be amended by the Secretary at any time the bill is amended by the Senate. - 33.5 An amendment is not in order to a bill on the Calendar or after third reading without the unanimous consent of the Senate unless it fills a blank, amends the title, is proposed to the chief author of the bill by the Revisor of Statutes to correct technical defects found by the Revisor while engrossing earlier amendments to the bill, or is proposed to a bill on the Consent Calendar before the bill is given its third reading.

+34. MOTION TO SUSPEND RULES

+- 34.1 A rule may be suspended by a vote of at least two-thirds of the whole Senate. - 16.24 34.2 A motion to suspend the rules for the purpose of advancing a bill may be made only under the order of business, "Motions and Resolutions".